-Inculturation of Don Bosco's charism in India implies, making the Salesian charism firmly rooted in Indian culture so that it acquires a truly Indian identity.
+Inculturation of the Salesian charism in India implies, making Don Bosco's charism firmly rooted in Indian culture so that it acquires a truly Indian identity.
 It has been argued that the case of India is one of the amazing success stories of inculturation of Don Bosco's charism in the history of the Salesian congregation.
-The pioneer groups of Salesians who came to India faithfully and creatively implanted and inculturated the Don Bosco's charism in their 'new fatherland', taking into consideration its religious, social, political, economic and cultural ethos and contexts.
+The pioneer groups of Salesians who came to India faithfully and creatively implanted and inculturated the Salesian charism in their "new fatherland", taking into consideration its religious, social, political, economic and cultural ethos and contexts.
 The fact that this was accomplished in a comparatively short period of time is something that surprises many, both within and outside the Salesian world.
 The surprise is even greater when one knows that, it happened in a country which is predominantly non-Christian, and where Don Bosco and the Salesian congregation were almost totally unknown until the arrival of the first Salesians in South India in 1906.
-This article is a brief study of the history, process and methods of inculturation of Don Bosco's charism, taking into consideration the first fifty years - from 1906 to 1956 - of the Salesian history in India, with some critical observations,1 and is meant to commemorate the hundred and ten years of the Salesian presence in India (1906-2016).
+This paper is a brief study of the history, process and methods of inculturation of the Salesian charism, taking into consideration the first fifty years - from 1906 to 1956 - of Salesian history in India, with some critical observations2.